sidhu177/UsefulSQL/Main/UsingCreateTableExpression.md

-Supposing you have columns that need to be grouped and apply manipulations, use create table expression to get the base columns and apply manipulations on the exterior SELECT
+Supposing you have columns that need to be grouped and apply manipulations, use Common table expression (CTE) to get the base columns and apply manipulations on the exterior SELECT

 ```
 WITH CTE AS (